sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 If you make any changes to your integration files, the catalog-api tool will generate a new checksum directory.
 To revert to an older build, change the `release_sha256` in `version.json` to point to a different release directory.

-## Private catalogs

-The Sensu Catalog API renders static HTTP API content that the Sensu web UI can consume.
-This means you can create a private catalog of custom integrations and make it available to users in the Sensu web UI.
-Read [Build a private catalog of Sensu integrations][17] for more information.

 ## Run the Sensu Catalog API server for integration development